knative/docs/docs/versioned/admin/admin-overview.md

 ## Upgrades

-Administrators are generally responsible for performing upgrades to your cluster's infrastructure and apps and services.
+Administrators are generally responsible for performing upgrades cluster infrastructure and apps and services.
 Knative is designed and tested for continuous operation during upgrades and rollbacks, allowing you to:

 - Upgrade or revert the Knative components while it is serving traffic, rather than needing a maintenance window.
 - Downgrade one Knative version.
-Downgrades work provided that no applications have used the new features since the upgrade.
+Downgrades work provided that no applications have used new features since the last upgrade.